-- a.
-Evaluation Process: Offerors are advised that invitations for complete proposals will be made on the initial white paper submission and the availability of funding.
-As stated above, the white paper will be evaluated for the areas of interest, technical description of the effort, identification of risks, project duration, and preliminary schedule.
-White papers evaluated to have significant merit may be invited to submit a complete detailed proposal. - b.
-Disposition Process: After completion of evaluation, the Offeror will be notified in writing of the results (via email).
+- (1) Evaluation Process: Offerors are advised that invitations for complete proposals will be made on the initial white paper submission and the availability of funding.
+As stated above, the white paper will be evaluated for the areas of interest, technical description of the effort, identification of risks, project duration, preliminary schedule, and not-to-exceed price.
+White papers evaluated to have significant merit may be invited to submit a complete detailed proposal. - (2) Disposition Process: After completion of evaluation, the Offeror will be notified in writing of the results (via email).
 The Government may select white papers that are most promising for further consideration.